MicrosoftDocs/SupportArticles-docs/support/windows-server/printing/troubleshoot-printing-scenarios.md

     1. The Spool folder location can be confirmed by checking the `DefaultSpoolDirectory` registry value in the following registry key:
     `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Print\Printers`.
     2. Move any old files that are in the Spool folder to see if the problem still occurs.
 Corrupt files in the Spool folder can cause Print Spooler service problems.
 You may need to stop the Print Spooler service to move the files from the Spool folder.
-    3. The Print Spooler service is, by default, dependent only upon the Remote Procedure Call (RPC) service, RPCSS.
+    3. The Print Spooler service is, by default, dependent only upon the Remote Procedure Call service (RpcSs).
 To confirm the Spooler dependencies, check the `DependOnService` value in the following Registry key:
     `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Spooler`.
     4. Confirm that the dependent services are started.
-If there are any other dependent services listed, in addition to RPCSS, edit the `DependOnService` registry value to remove all dependencies except RPCSS.
+If there are any other dependent services listed, in addition to the RpcSs, edit the `DependOnService` registry value to remove all dependencies except the RpcSs.
     5. It can sometimes be difficult to confirm that a print job is being spooled, pausing the printer will allow the job to be spooled but not printed.
 It will allow you time to confirm that the print job is being spooled, helping to further narrow the focus of the problem.

 ## Slow printing or unexpected output